-In an at-will employment environment an employer may discharge an employee for any number of reasons or no reason at all if it is not contrary to public policy, but if it fails to meet its burden of proof to establish job related misconduct as the reason for the separation, it incurs potential liability for unemployment insurance benefits related to that separation.
-The employer has not met the burden of proof to establish that claimant acted deliberately or with recurrent negligence in violation of company policy, procedure, or prior warning.
+In an at-will employment environment an employer may discharge an employee for any number of reasons or no reason at all, provided the discharge is not contrary to public policy.
+However, if the employer fails to meet its burden of proof to establish job related misconduct as the reason for the separation, it incurs potential liability for unemployment insurance benefits related to that separation.
+Here, the employer failed to appear for the hearing to furnish any evidence that claimant engaged in any disqualifying misconduct.
+For his part, claimant testified that he truthfully disclosed his criminal background and the recruiter chose to hire him for employment.
+Evidently, communication was not clear between the recruiter and the employer, but that is not claimant's fault.
+The administrative law judge finds claimant was discharged from employment for no disqualifying reason.
+Benefits are allowed, provided he is otherwise eligible.